Hiking stove fuel options: what works where and why

 Alcohol has roughly half the energy density of canister gas or shellite.
 For trips longer than three or four days, the weight of the alcohol fuel required often exceeds the weight of a complete gas canister system.
 What looks ultralight at the stove level becomes heavy at the system level.

 Alcohol stoves are also slow, perform poorly in wind, and have limited flame control.
-In Australia, they are commonly banned during fire danger periods, which significantly restricts their usefulness.
+They are not permitted during Total Fire Ban periods in any Australian state or territory, which significantly restricts their usefulness for warm-season hiking.

 Internationally, fuel availability varies.
-In some countries alcohol fuels are easy to source, while in others they are difficult or regulated.
 Alcohol systems work best for short, warm trips where fire restrictions are not an issue.

 Solid fuel tablets

-Solid fuel stoves are simple and reliable, but they are rarely suitable as a primary cooking system.
+Solid fuel stoves are simple and reliable but are rarely suitable as a primary cooking system.
 Cooking times are slow, residue is common, and fuel availability is inconsistent.

-Like alcohol stoves, solid fuel systems are usually prohibited during Total Fire Ban periods in Australia.
-Their best role is as an emergency or backup option rather than a primary solution.
+Solid fuel systems are not permitted during Total Fire Ban periods in any Australian state or territory.
+Their best role is as an emergency or backup option in conditions and seasons where fire restrictions are not in force.

 No-stove systems and cold soaking

-Choosing not to carry a stove is a valid and increasingly common decision.
+Choosing not to carry a stove is a valid and increasingly common decision, and during Total Fire Ban periods it is the only reliably legal approach for bushwalkers in most of Australia.

-No-stove systems remove fuel weight, eliminate fire restriction concerns, and greatly simplify travel.
-For international trips, they avoid fuel transport and resupply problems entirely.
+No-stove systems remove fuel weight, eliminate fire restriction concerns entirely, and greatly simplify travel.
+For international trips, they avoid fuel transport and resupply problems.

 This does not mean living on snack bars.
 Many experienced hikers use cold soaking, where food is rehydrated over time in a lightweight container such as a plastic jar.
 Couscous, dehydrated beans, ramen, and oats can all be prepared while walking or resting, turning no-stove hiking into a deliberate food system rather than a compromise.

-No-stove systems work best in warm conditions and for hikers comfortable with simpler meals.
+No-stove systems work best in warm conditions and for hikers comfortable with planning meals around rehydration rather than heat.

 Efficiency and the pot connection